howardbdev/sinatra-journal-app/spec.md

 - [x] Include user accounts with unique login attribute (username or email)

-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying

-pending...
+user has full CRUD on journal entries

-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users

+don't show edit or delete links, also use helper method in controller to ensure edit and delete actions can only happen if current user owns the entry

-- [ ] Include user input validations
+- [x] Include user input validations

+can't create a blank user or journal entry

 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)